martinabeleda/Machine-Learning-Coursera/README.md

 # Data Science Notes

-Stuff for data science specialisation.
+Various notes on data science from a range of content providers.

-Source code contains my assignments/exercises.
+Source code contains my assignments, models and exercises.

-See the [wiki](https://github.com/martinabeleda/data-science-coursera/wiki) for lecture notes.
+See the [wiki](https://github.com/martinabeleda/data-science-coursera/wiki) for notes.